harness/developer-hub/docs/platform/role-based-access-control/rbac-in-harness.md

 4. In **Add Users**, select users to add to the group.
 5. Select **Save**.

-For more information about user groups and users, go to [Add and Manage User Groups](./add-user-groups.md) and [Add and Manage Users](./add-users.md).
+For more information about user groups and users, go to [Manage user groups](./add-user-groups.md) and [Add and Manage Users](./add-users.md).

-:::tip Automatic provisioning
+:::tip Automated provisioning

 You can create user groups and users directly in Harness, and you can use automated provisioning, including: